cloudevents/spec/http-transport-binding.md

 _binary_, _structured_ and _batched_.
 Every compliant implementation SHOULD
 support the _structured_ and _binary_ modes.

-In the _binary_ content mode, the value of the event `data` attribute is placed into the HTTP request or response body as-is, with the `datacontenttype` attribute value declaring its media type; all other event attributes are mapped to HTTP headers.
+In the _binary_ content mode, the value of the event `data` is placed into the HTTP request or response body as-is, with the `datacontenttype` attribute value declaring its media type; all other event attributes are mapped to HTTP headers.